 Neeta becomes the symbol of all suffering women.
 There’s the pain she must undergo when her mother dirties her gratuitously (well, as alluded to before, we sense a form of envy, or jealousy in her constant picking at her):

-There’s the moment when she just tells a friend she has stopped singing (we can read her disappointment in the broad smile with which she tries, and succeeds, to hide her sadness.
-And later in the film, one night, when both Shankar and herself sing together a Tagore song, she lifts her amazing head to prevent the flowing tears from dropping, and cannot help collapsing from the contrast between the beauty of the song and her own sorry state);
+Do you remember the moment when she just tells a friend she has stopped singing?
+We can read her disappointment in the broad smile with which she tries, and succeeds, to hide her sadness.
+And later in the film, one night, when both Shankar and herself sing together a Tagore song, she lifts her amazing head to prevent the flowing tears from dropping, and cannot help collapsing from the contrast between the beauty of the song and her own sorry state:

 Speaking of poetry, there are some other enthralling songs in the movie, on top of the one already mentioned sung by brother and sister.
 A notable one is sung by a travelling band of Baul musicians one evening outside, and fills the village with its melancholy; its lyrics are of the most suggestive poetry: